kellerflint/Course-Resources/content/MISC -  AI Learning Community Exploration Assignment.md

 4. Build a mini-project using that service and integrate it into an application.
 5. Present your project, discuss how the service works, and take questions.

+In this first assignment you will explore potential applications of AI that interest you.
 By the end of this assignment, you will:

 ✅ Have an Azure account set up.
 ✅ Have chosen an AI application area to explore further.